 It is important to have realistic expectations going into brain training.

 First of all, while there are definitely people who have an immediate, miraculous response to just 1-3 sessions of neurofeedback, for most people the initial improvement is very subtle.
 Many people will need to do 5-10 sessions until they are sure they are seeing results though the majority will observe some improvement after a first, second or third neurofeedback session.
 On average most people will need somewhere around 20-30 or 25-35 sessions to reach their goals.
-There are also people who may need over 100 sessions to get them where they want to be - I am one of those people.
+There are also people who may need well over 100 sessions to get them where they want to be - every brain is different.
+I am one of those people who has had a larger number of sessions and am still a work in progress.
 However, the experience of it is not as bad as it sounds as improvement happens all along the way and sessions can be spaced at whatever frequency is either convenient or affordable, with no loss of effectiveness.

 My personal journey with neurofeedback began late February 2018.
 My interest in seeking out brain training was to help with lifelong chronic sleep problems.
 I have had fairly extreme chronic insomnia my entire adult life - at times only being able to sleep 2-3 hours per night for days or weeks on end, with times in between where I could manage 4-6 hours per night.
 My sleep issues are very complex.
 I have trouble falling asleep and trouble staying asleep.
 I have a history of severe childhood trauma and neglect, and numerous traumatic events that I experienced at night or while asleep, or while I was near a sleep-like state.
 Early on in life, it got imprinted into my nervous system that it is not safe to fall asleep.

 I also have fibromyalgia which carries with it as one of the symptoms, insomnia.
 Some research suggests that people with fibromyalgia have mini seizures during the night that prevent them from reaching deeper states of sleep or, sometimes, staying asleep.